How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 Step 1: Click the PEP Screening dropdown and select the “Scan Summary” option.

-The above action will display a page, as seen in the image below.
+The action above will display a page, as shown in the image below.

 TOTAL PARAMETERS: This Section Value quickly informs the reviewer of the number of parameters uploaded into the system for scanning/screening purposes.